Visit srm.vcu.edu for university updates and recommendations regarding COVID-19.

 - After a COVID-positive individual is released from isolation, they should mask anytime they around other people, both at home and in public, until 10 days after the start of symptoms (or a positive test if there are no symptoms).

-- Asymptomatic individuals identified as close contacts to COVID should mask for 10 days after the date of last exposure.
+- Asymptomatic individuals identified as close contacts to COVID should mask when indoors around others for 10 days after the date of last exposure.
 If the COVID-positive person is in your household and cannot fully isolate away from you, the day of last exposure will be the day the infected person is released from isolation.

-- Masks are required in all VCU healthcare settings.
+- Masks are required in some VCU healthcare settings.

 Does it matter what kind of mask I wear?